Revolts against the Centralist Republic of Mexico: Rebellion in California

-Rebellion in New Mexico
+Río Arriba Rebellion in New Mexico

+The Mestizo and Pueblo populations of Santa Fe de Nuevo México rebelled against the Centralist Republic in the 1837 Río Arriba Rebellion.
+Rebel governor José María González he floated a plan to invite foreigners to join the rebellion and annex New Mexico to the United States in return for support of the rebellion.
+This proposal weakened his support internally.
+Pablo Montoya overthrew González and betrayed him to the Centralists in return for amnesty for his faction.

 On 1 August 1837 in Santa Cruz, New Mexico, a popular revolution against the Mexican Centralist Republic Governor Albino Pérez took place due in large part to widespread opposition to the governor's ineffective policies towards custom officials, who according to the revolutionaries were using corrupt taxation practices to take advantage of the lucrative Santa Fe Trail trade.
 Pérez attempted to raise a militia in response but on 8 August he was decapitated in a raid by a group of Indians and his head was taken to be displayed in public in Santa Fe.
 Along with Pérez at least 20 other government officials were killed and a new "popular junta" government was proclaimed.
 This government proved unpopular and a counterrevolutionary movement led by previous New Mexican governor and Albuquerque native Manuel Armijo rose in response with Armijo winning consecutive military victories and writing to the Mexican Central government requesting support and additional troops to quell the uprising.
 The rebellion would last until January 1838 with Armijo defeating the rebel leader José Gonzales in battle and proceeding to have the rebel leader publicly executed in Santa Cruz.

-Rebellion in northwestern Mexico
+Rebellion in Sonora and Sinaloa

 In December 1837 former Mexican General José de Urrea, a veteran of the Texas Rebellion on the Mexican side, turned against the Centralist government and began a pro-federalist revolt in Sonora with the intention of reestablishing the 1824 Constitution of Mexico as the law of the land.
 With the support of federalist politicians in Sonora, Urrea gathered followers and traveled to Sinaloa in hopes of appealing to the federalist politicians there as well.
 However, he was instead intercepted and defeated in Sinaloa by Centralist government forces and was taken prisoner effectively ending the rebellion in Sonora and Sinaloa.